nealrs/ScrollPop/README.md

 #ScrollPop
 ScrollPop is a set of javascript/php/css/html snippets which insert ads into the comment roll of your self-hosted WordPress blog.
-However, these aren't your run of the mill display ads.
-Ads are triggered only when you mouse or scroll through the comment roll.
+However, these aren't your run of the mill ad unit.
+ScrollPops are triggered, or pop, only when you mouse or scroll through the comment roll.
 This reduces page weight, combats ad-blindness, improves accuracy of impressions, and helps you monetize user generated content.

 As my first experiment in jQuery/WP hacking, I developed ScrollPop in July of 2010 while I was interning at Entertainment Weekly.
 ScrollPop also incorporates [Brandon Aaron](http://brandonaaron.net/)'s [jQuery.mousewheel plugin](https://github.com/brandonaaron/jquery-mousewheel).